ddc-java-17/teamle-Tarlet1/docs/index.md

 {: menu="Users" }

   fans of the NFL

     As a fan of the NFL, i want to use the NFL teams only option to test my knowledge of NFL franchises and see if i can figure out which team is the correct answer.

   fans of the NBA

     As a fan of the NBA, i want to use the NBA teams only option to see if i can figure out which NBA team is the correct answer given the context given back after my guesses.

   fans of the MLB

     As a MLB fan, i want use the MLB teams only option to see if im able to determine the right franchise when given context clues.

   fans of the NHL

     As a fan of the NHL, i want to use the NHL only option to learn more about NHL franchises by playing this game and seeing the correct answers in each category for the different teams.

   fans of multiple of above listed leagues

     As a sports fan in general, i want to use the all leagues option to truly put my sports knowledge to the test, and see if i can narrow it down to the right leagues and ultimately, right team.

-> As a <type of intended user (_who_)> I want to <use of specific feature or functionality (_what_)> so that <benefit (_why_).

-Please avoid writing too much for the user story.
-In particular, if the way the user story is written makes it difficult to see the _who_, _what_, and _why_, then you probably need to re-write it more directly.
-(On the other hand, a user story should not simply be a re-statement of the intended user description.)

-Here is one (silly) example of an intended user, along with a user story.
-Please note not only the conceptual structure, but the Markdown syntax used.

-* People who like to use randomness in their decision-making.

-    > As someone who enjoys randomness in my life, I use this app to flip a virtual coin or roll one or more virtual dice, so that I can base my decisions on randomness without having to carry coins or dice in my pockets.

 ## Functionality